chrisgrieser/finder-vim-mode/README.md

 ```

 ## Caveats
+Since Karabiner "plugins" are nothing more than (big) JSON files, the capabilities of this plugin are quite limited.
+- It is impossible to have use a vimrc or to let the user configure the keybindings themselves in any way.
+If you want to rebind keys, you have to change the respective key manually in the JSON file.
 - To be used in `List View` only.
-- if you have a complex modification affecting the capslock key, it should come __after__ Finder Vim Controls in Karabiner's priority list to avoid conflicts.
+- If you have a complex modification affecting the capslock key, it should come __after__ Finder Vim Controls in Karabiner's priority list to avoid conflicts.

-### Alfred
+## Alfred
 Finder-Vim-Mode factors in the usage of Spotlight or Alfred with `cmd+space`.
 However, if you use another key combination with Alfred, for example for the clipboard or the Universal action, you have to use one of the following methods:

 1. Temporarily pause Finder-Vim-Mode via `⌫ backspace`, and use Alfred.
 As soon as you press either `capslock`, `escape`, or `return`, Finder-Vim-Mode is active again.